caplin/FlexLayout/README.md

 npm install flexlayout-react --save
 ```

-From there, require React and FlexLayout in your modules:
+Require React and FlexLayout in your modules:

 ```
 var React = require("react");